tbredin/tomfolio-2/README.md

 Tomfolio2 is hosted on a Digital Ocean App.

 This is hooked up to the `main` branch of your Github repo and will deploy any commits pushed to this branch.

+## Art

+Animation source files are in the `src/assets` folder, authored in Aesprite